Olympics-Boxing-Inspired by Team GB's taekwondo, Price eyes gold | Sports-Games

 - Japan

-Price said she had watched Williams' final remotely and that Williams had sent her a "good-luck message".
-Britain took two silvers and bronze but no gold in taekwondo.
-At that tournament, Williams, also from Wales, had said it was "crazy" that the two ended up in Tokyo together, remembering a photo from a kickboxing world championships in Greece in which she is kicking Price's stomach and Price is punching her face.
+Price said she had expected Munkhbat to come at her more after having studied her on video before the bout.
+"Obviously gold is the main focus, but I'm not going to think too far ahead of myself and just enjoy it."

-"We had no idea she'd end up being a boxer and I'd end up doing taekwondo.
-It's crazy on reflection.
-"Just to see her here - it made me proud as well to remember where we came from," said Williams, who lived in a caravan with her mother for 18 months to join a taekwondo academy in Manchester away from her home in Wales.
+FILIPINA WORLD CHAMPION ASSURED MEDAL Elsewhere, reigning world featherweight champion Nesthy Petecio has assured at least a bronze after her unanimous victory over Colombia's Yeni Marcela Arias Castaneda.

-Price, who was raised by her grandparents after her parents gave her up as a newborn, said she was really pleased with her performance in the preliminary round and had expected Munkhbat to come at her more.
-"Obviously gold is the main focus but I'm not going to think too far ahead of myself and just enjoy it."
+Gold for the 29-year-old would be the first for the Philippines, while she has already made history with the first medal for a boxer from the southeast Asian nation.
+"I am so happy," she said.
+"This is my first Olympics and I have won my first medal.
+This tournament is proving so special to me, I am just so blessed."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)